Nerkan78/AudioClassificationDenoising/README.md

 # AudioClassificationDenoising

 Module `multiplication.py` contains function `multiplicate` which is the solution to the first problem.
+Since in the problem was not specified what is to return when the length of `A` is one, the `[1]` is returned.

 Modules `train.py` and `eval.py` implement the solution to the second problem.
 Running `train.py` will train and save model for the corresponding task.
 Running `eval.py` will evaluate and report the perfomance.
 Note that for `eval.py` you should provide path for the pretrained model.